eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/entity/entity.rst

 Status
 ^^^^^^
-Each entity is associated with a set of status objects whose value represents the *communication status* of that entity.
+Each entity is associated with a set of status objects whose values represent the *communication status* of that entity.
-The changes on these status values are the ones that trigger the invocation of the appropriate :ref:`dds_layer_core_entity_commonchars_listener` listener callback to asynchronously inform the application.
+The changes on these status values are the ones that trigger the invocation of the appropriate :ref:`dds_layer_core_entity_commonchars_listener` callback to asynchronously inform the application.

 See :ref:`dds_layer_core_status` for a list of all the status objects and a description of their content.
 There you can also find which status applies to which entity type.